axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 The effort to reduce dependency hell is a noble one, but how to go about it?
 Here are things which language authors and compiler designers can do:

-1. Do not provide a language package manager.

-2. Do not ship "build systems", design the language compiler/interpreter in a way their necessity is maximally reduced.

-3. Do not rely on SemVer ranges for package versioning, I'm not saying to *not* use SemVer, but always refer **one** specific version.

-4. Make a package **extremely well defined**.
+- Make the definition of a package **extremely well defined**.
 And preferrably, make adding dependencies a straightforward but manual process.
 Ideally, each dependency should just be a folder or zip archive the programmer can use.

+- Do not provide a language package manager.

+- Do not ship "build systems", design the language compiler/interpreter in a way their necessity is maximally reduced by having the concept of package/module be a part of the language, not an afterthought.

+- Do not rely on SemVer ranges for package versioning, I'm not saying to *not* use SemVer, but always refer **one** specific version.

 Now, things which programmers can do:

- 1. Rely on a small number of dependencies, think *very well* before adding anything, you might not need it or you might be able to implement the functionality you need anyways without wasting too much time.
+- Rely on a small number of dependencies, think *very well* before adding anything, you might not need it or you might be able to implement the functionality you need anyways without wasting too much time.

- 2. Only choose high-quality dependencies, they don't need to be *famous*, but look for self-contained, well tested libraries.
+- Only choose high-quality dependencies, they don't need to be *famous*, but look for self-contained, well tested libraries.
 Avoid libraries that have more marketing than code.

+- Statically build your binaries, do not try to please "package maintainers".
+Make your program as self contained as possible, users should generally be able to download a single zip file and have things just work.

+- Build your libraries as static archives, avoid dynamic linking as much as you can.